null

 METAL (Stainless)

-- Use a “pulsing action” on the trigger to drill slow RPM when the material requires
+• Use a “pulsing action” on the trigger to drill at slow RPM when the material requires.

 TILE

-- Porcelain and Glass tiles should be considered glass, very fragile and thus difficult to drill
+• Porcelain and Glass tiles should be considered glass — very fragile and difficult to drill.

-- Tape over drilling area to help prevent chipping and cracking of material
+• Tape over the drilling area to help prevent chipping and cracking.

 GRANITE